Product

 Such data make it easier to find the best social media platform for your ads, depending on your campaign objectives and specified target audiences.

 Once you have chosen the right platform, define clear objectives for your campaign, whether it’s increasing brand awareness, driving traffic, generating leads, or boosting sales.
-Then, as you understand your target audience groups, use the platform’s advanced targeting options to pinpoint demographics, interests, and behaviors.
+Then, as you understand your target audience groups, use the platform’s advanced targeting options to reach the right people.
+You can narrow your audience based on demographics (e.g., women aged 30–45 in urban areas), interests (e.g., fitness, home decor), or behaviors (e.g., recent website visitors, video viewers).

 After these steps, when you have prepared ad creatives and linked your PPC landing page, set a budget that aligns with your goals and choose a bidding strategy that suits your objectives: cost-per-click (CPC) for traffic or cost-per-impression (CPI) for brand awareness.